Derry City and Strabane District Council - Dog Control Orders

 Q. How are the orders enforced?

-The Orders are enforced by Dog Wardens; however, it is proposed that “Dogs on Lead by Direction” will include Park Wardens, Cleansing Supervisors, Leisure Services Duty Managers, Neighbourhood Wardens, Litter Wardens and other council staff if deemed appropriate.
+The Orders are enforced by Dog Wardens; however, it is proposed that “Dogs on Lead by Direction” will include Park Ranger, Cleansing Supervisors, Leisure Services Duty Managers, Neighbourhood Wardens, Litter Wardens and other council staff if deemed appropriate.

 Q. Is anyone exempt from the Orders?